-\ A43 - Does the specification facilitate the modelling of business processes?
+A43 - Does the specification facilitate the modelling of business processes?
+A43 - Does the specification facilitate the modelling of business processes?
 EIF Recommendation 28: Document your business processes using commonly accepted modelling techniques and agree on how these processes should be aligned to deliver a European public service.

-- Not Answered

-- Not Applicable
+Not Answered Not Applicable O NO YES

-- ON O

-- YES

-The purpose of DCAT is not related to the modullisation of business processes.
-Therefore this criterion is not applicable to this specification.
+The purpose of UTF-8 is not related to the modelling of business processes, therefore this criterion is not applicable to the specification.

-\ A44 - To what extent does the specification facilitate organisational interoperability agreements?
+A44 - To what extent does the specification facilitate organisational interoperability agreements?